premanand17/django-elastic/README.md

 mkvirtualenv django_template_env
 pip install -r requirements.txt
 ```
-This set up assumes a GMOD Chado schema installation with the relationship and sequence ontologies loaded.
+The following set up assumes a GMOD Chado schema installation with the gene, relationship and sequence ontologies loaded.
 Edit the database settings in django_template/settings_secret.py.template and copy into place.

 ```bash